 BlackRock (BLK) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from BLK as it approaches its next earnings release.
-In that report, analysts expect BLK to post earnings of $8.56 per share.
-This would mark year-over-year growth of 2.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.27 billion, up 7.36% from the year-ago period.
+Wall Street will be looking for positivity from BLK as it approaches its next earnings report date.
+The company is expected to report EPS of $8.56, up 2.64% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $4.27 billion, up 7.36% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $32.22 per share and revenue of $15.98 billion.
 These totals would mark changes of +13.13% and +9.93%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for BLK.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for BLK should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.5% higher within the past month.
-BLK is currently sporting a Zacks Rank of #2 (Buy).
+BLK is currently a Zacks Rank #2 (Buy).

 The Financial - Investment Management industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 110, putting it in the top 44% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report